FAQ - Office of Admissions

 You are required to submit official transcripts from the institution(s) where you completed undergraduate courses.

-If you are a USN Officer, you must submit transcripts from ALL undergraduate and graduate schools
+If you are a USN Officer, you must submit transcripts from ALL attended undergraduate and graduate schools.

 All applicants must submit official transcripts from ALL attended undergraduate and graduate schools.

-If you are a USA and USAF officer or a Federal Civilian applying to the School of International Graudate studies, you must also submit official GRE scores taken within the past 5 years.
-NPS's GRE code is 4831.
+If you are a USA or USAF officer or a Federal Civilian applying for a program from the School of International Graduate Studies (curriculums 681-693), will be required to submit a GRE taken within the past 5 years.

 Beyond your official transcripts, please go here for additional PhD admissions requirements.